-Department Fur ICHONS Name of Functions Department TOTICHOTIS Internal Audit Office Assessment of the comprehensiveness and reasonableness of the Company's internal control system and the effectiveness of task execution by each department.
-Execution of internal audits, compilation of audit reports and provision of suggestions and improvement measures.
+Name of Department Functions Internal Audit Assessment of the comprehensiveness and reasonableness of the Company's internal control system and the effectiveness of task execution by each department.
+Office Execution of internal audits, compilation of audit reports and provision of suggestions and improvement measures.
 Corporate Governance Team Comply with the "Principle of Corporate Governance", "Principle of Corporate Social Responsibility", "Ethical Corporate Management Best Practice Principles" and "Procedures for Ethical Management and Guidelines for Conduct" of the Company to plan and implement the progress/performance, and report to BOD meeting in the end of every year.
 Promotion of corporate social responsibility and the ethical management policy.
-Chief Executive Officer Establishment of the Company's mid- and long-term plans, execution of special projects and consolidation of unit reports for the board of directors.
-Chief Strategy Officer Assistance to the Chief Executive Officer in establishment of the Company's midand long-term strategies and execution of special projects.
 Manufacturing Department Production, sustenance of quality, and control of production capacity and use of raw materials.
 Production and public equipment maintenance.
 Business Department Establishment of market strategies, establishment and execution of marketing plans, customer and supplier contact and problem solution, delivery tracking, and customer service.
 Purchase Department Procurement and management of raw materials and machine equipment.
 Importation/exportation, transportation and warehousing operations.
 Quality Control Department Quality inspection, establishment of quality policies, regulations and criteria, confirmation of quality compliance with customers' standards, and customer complaint handling.
 Administrative Department Establishment of personnel regulations, human resource recruitment and training, establishment of pay scales, performance evaluation, and reward and punishment administration.
 Establishment and execution of workplace safety policies and management of administrative affairs.
 Management of importation affairs and imported goods to ensure all related operations comply with the regulations of the Board of Investment of Thailand.
-Management Information Department Establishment of plans, installation, development and management of the Company's information systems and equipment.
+Management Information System Department Establishment of plans, installation, development and management of the Company's information systems and equipment.
 Establishment and execution of information security policies.
 Finance and Accounting Department Design and revision of the accounting system and bookkeeping.
 Calculation and analysis of production costs and management of tax affairs.
 Bank correspondence and capital distribution, budget setup, and financial risk control.
 Research and Development Department Improvement of quality and production capacity, development of new technologies and collection of new technology information.
+Corp. & Legal Department Provision of legal advice on business operations for the management to ensure company operations comply with regulations, and review of contracts and participation in contract negotiations.
+Taiwan Branch Administrative Department: • Management of procurement, general affairs, business affairs and company property

-Name of Department Functions Corp. & Legal Department Provision of legal advice on business operations for the management to ensure company operations comply with regulations, and review of contracts and participation in contract negotiations.
-Taiwan Branch Management Department: Management of procurement, general affairs, business affairs and company property Management of personnel, payroll and training Finance Department: Bank credit extension and correspondence Analysis of interest and exchange rates and establishment of hedging plans Long-term fund raising and short-term financing Provision of support in financial analysis of special projects and assessment of financial risk The procedures for and relative matters of Shareholders, Board of Directors and functional committees' meeting Accounting Department: Establishment and improvement of the accounting system Accounting department checkout and posting of Accounting information on the Market Observation Post System Investor Relationship Department: Promote sound corporate governance systems Maintaining relationships with the Group's shareholders and the broader investment community
+Name of Department Functions Management of personnel, payroll and training Finance Department: Bank credit extension and correspondence Analysis of interest and exchange rates and establishment of hedging plans Long-term fund raising and short-term financing Provision of support in financial analysis of special projects and assessment of financial risk Accounting Department: Establishment and improvement of the accounting system Accounting department checkout and posting of Accounting information on the Market Observation Post System Investor Relations Department: Promote sound corporate governance systems Maintaining relationships with the Group's shareholders and the broader investment community Stock Affair Department: Stock affair management and related procedure handling Managing meetings of the Board of Directors, functional committees and AGM, and the matters related to distribution of dividends